Xe/site/blog/the-cult-of-kubernetes-2019-09-07.markdown

     DIGITALOCEAN_ACCESS_TOKEN: ${{ secrets.DIGITALOCEAN_TOKEN }}
 ```

-I am almost _certain_ that I am doing it wrong here, I don't know how robust this
+~~I am almost _certain_ that I am doing it wrong here, I don't know how robust this
 is and I'm very sure that this can and should be done another way; but this is
-the only thing I could get working (for some definition of "working").
+the only thing I could get working (for some definition of "working").~~

+EDIT: it got fixed, see below

 <center><blockquote class="twitter-tweet"><p lang="hu" dir="ltr">kubernetes is a cult</p>&mdash; Andrew Kelley (@andy_kelley) <a href="https://twitter.com/andy_kelley/status/1169999209438859264?ref_src=twsrc%5Etfw">September 6, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>